Nice to meet you.

 7. It’s a team effort

 “I'd just limit the initial planning to the marketing and strategy team.
 The wireframe has to be created by someone who knows what the user wants.
-Most of the time, this is the marketing/digital strategy team.
+Most of the time, this is the digital marketing strategy team.
 Once the wireframe is ready, it can be passed onto the creative design team for bringing the back and white lines to life.

 Making sure the whole process follows a waterfall model for wireframing and creative design is super important.
 I would stress the importance of having a strategy person create the wireframe.
 The problem with the UI team creating the wireframe is that they don't know what the user thinks.
 They simply don't have the data to make that decision.”